pliang279/HEMM/README.md

 1. Go to ./hemm/prompts/
 2. Add a file containing the code to return the prompt for the task
 3. Go to ./hemm/data/
 4. Add the dataset file containing the class (inherited from hemm.data.dataset.HEMMDatasetEvaluator) to load the dataset.
 Make sure to have the load, get_prompt, evaluate_dataset, and evaluate_dataset_batched methods.
-The load method should download the dataset files, get_prompt method should return the suitable prompt based on the inputs, evaluate_dataset method evaluates the input model on individual inputs without batching, and evaluate_dataset_batched method perfoms the batched inference (only if the model supports batched inference).
+The load method should download the dataset files, get_prompt method should return the suitable prompt based on the inputs, evaluate_dataset method evaluates the input model on individual inputs without batching, and evaluate_dataset_batched method performs the batched inference (only if the model supports batched inference).
 5. Import the dataset file in ./hemm/utils/base_utils/ and add the suitable dataset key in the "load_dataset_evaluator" function.
 6. Check whether the dataset loads correctly.
 Finally, evaluate the loaded model on the dataset.